 The scope of this research is to explore different ways by which developers can change their source code in order to make more-optimised applications that firstly have a shorter execution time but also achieve the same functionality.
 This research will be followed by exploiting the same principles and seeing whether we can optimise applications to require less energy.
-Furthermore, his research will lead to the development of a toolkit that uses elements of artificial intelligence methods, such as Genetic Algorithms and Local Search, incorporating a developer’s source code and well-written unit tests to create a more-optimised version of the original source code.
+Furthermore, it is hoped that this research will lead to the development of a toolkit that uses elements of artificial intelligence methods, such as Genetic Algorithms and Local Search, incorporating a developer’s source code and well-written unit tests to create a more-optimised version of the original source code.

 Users